payt/activerecord-bulk_update/README.md

 ### .bulk_update

-This method allows you directly update a set of records almost exactly as if you would have called `update` on each of those objects.
+This method allows you to update a set of records almost exactly as if you would have called `update` on each of those records.
 The main difference with the regular update method is that the callbacks are not triggered on the instances, except for the 2 callbacks triggered by the validation process.
 So before_validation and after_validation are triggered, the others are not.

 If any of the records is invalid then `false` is returned and the error messages are set on the invalid instances.